Booking.com: best prices

 Like so many of the towns in the region, Vipiteno is in a very attractive setting and well placed for outdoor activities and pursuits.
 The tourist office will be able to point you towards some of the most interesting walks and hikes in the vicinity.

-A particular highlight close to Vitipeno is the Valley di Racines, with a walk passed some waterfalls.
+A particular highlight close to Vitipeno is the Valley di Racines, with a walk that passes some waterfalls.